CharlesYang030/PolCLIP/README.md

 For users without OpenAI account:

-(1) You can directly execute `D-GPT.py` to ignore the fine-tuning process.
+(1) Our D-GPT model name: `ft:gpt-3.5-turbo-1106:2023python::8RyWR8GA`

-(2) Our D-GPT model name: `ft:gpt-3.5-turbo-1106:2023python::8RyWR8GA`
+(2) Our API key: `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`

-(3) Our API key: `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`
+(3) Before executing `D-GPT.py`, you can get our fine-tuned D-GPT model by replacing the model name and the API key with our model name and our API key.

 ---